zealot2z/focal_plane_scripts/README.md

 run_pipeline.sh: This is a bash file, meant for reading all .raw files within a defined directory and processing them into .pngs.
 This script utilizes focal_plane_refractor and focal_plane_overlay.
 The directories will have to be modified for different users.
 Outputs a table of offsets such that data may be easily analyzed and plotted (using plot2.py).

+focal_plane_config.yml: Config file for focal_plane_refraction.
+The most important things within this file are the minarea and deblend_cont, as each control the number of centroids added to the catalog.
+A larger minarea and deblend_cont are reccomended, as each significantly lowers the amount of noise added to the catalog in the image.

 overlay_config.yml: Config file for focal_plane_overlay.
 The mirror center, optics details, LED Coordinates, and observer position (Fred-Lawrence-Whipple Observatory) are defined here.

 utils.py: Utilities for overlay cli and config.